ThatTakashi/Notes-site/content/notes/Inquiry-Standard-Research.md

     - Timeline views
     - Chart views
     - Dashboards
-        - Allow the organisation of multiple sets of data
+        - Allow the organization of multiple sets of data
         - Let's the admin of a workspace display all of the tasks and data that is relevant to each user on one page as soon as they login

 ### Cons: